-Purdue Extension offers Facts for Fancy Fruit (fff.hort. purdue.edu), a fruit grower newsletter issued at frequent intervals during the fruit season to Indiana growers by first class mail for \$15 a year.
+Purdue Extension offers Facts for Fancy Fruit free of charge at fff.hort.purdue.edu.
+This fruit grower newsletter is issued to Indiana growers at frequent intervals during the fruit season.
+You can subscribe to the online version for free, or receive a printout by first class mail for \$15 a year.
 This service supplies timely information on disease and insect activity throughout the state, cultural information, and announcements of upcoming meetings.
-The newsletter also is available via email.

-For a hard copy, send your name, address, and present fruit interests along with a check for \$15, made out to Purdue University to: Facts For Fancy Fruit, Department of Horticulture and Landscape Architecture, 625 Agricultural Mall Drive, Purdue University, West Lafayette, IN 47907-2010.
+For a hard copy, send your name, address, and current fruit interests along with a check for \$15, made out to Purdue University to: Facts For Fancy Fruit, Department of Horticulture and Landscape Architecture, 625 Agricultural Mall Drive, Purdue University, West Lafayette, IN 47907-2010.